Hey y’all.

 I usually show up right on time.
 Rarely I’m as much as five minutes late, except for that one time that I forgot that I had a tour at all.
 I was headed to a jobsite when my cellphone rang, and I ended up being forty minutes late.

-But I’ll call you.
-The night before or the morning of the tour.
+But I’ll text you.
+A couple of days prior.
 To make sure that life hasn’t interfered with our plans.
 If you don’t hear from me, please call.
 915.820.1628.

 So now you know how.
 Call me and book your Juarez experience today.